Empowering sustainable transformations: The art of facilitating collective change

 Facilitation embraces a selection of tools and techniques – both formal and informal – for facilitating meetings, workshops and events.
 [Adapted from The need for facilitation]

-Facilitation can play an important role in ensuring a well-run meeting or long-term engagement process.
-Useful facilitation skills include planning agendas, creating the appropriate group environment, encouraging participation, and leading the group to reach its objectives.
-Of course facilitation can also be used at the organisation, project or community level.
+Facilitation can play an important role in ensuring a well-run engagement process.
+Useful tasks and techniques that the facilitator can help with include planning agendas, creating the appropriate group environment, encouraging participation, and guiding a group to reach its objectives.

 • Collaborations take time and need to be developed with a clear expectation of a shared outcome in mind, even though the exact shape of that outcome cannot be specified in advance.